tstran155/Optimization-of-building-energy-consumption/README.md

 4. Multi-objective optimization using Pymoo

-a) Define the evaluate function using the pretrained surrogate model
+a) Define the problem and evaluate function from the surrogate model

-b) Define the problem and search space
+b) Define the search space and NSGA-II algorithm parameteres

-c) Define NSGA-II algorithm parameters
+c) Define the convergence termination criteria and callback function to store optimal solution found

-d) Run optimization using NSGA-II algorithm
+d) Perform the optimization for a fixed number of iterations

 5. Conclusions